Dome: Italian Renaissance domes

-Filippo Brunelleschi's octagonal brick domical vault over Florence Cathedral was built between 1420 and 1436 and the lantern surmounting the dome was completed in 1467.
+Filippo Brunelleschi's octagonal brick domical vault over Florence Cathedral was built between 1420 and 1436, and the lantern surmounting the dome was completed in 1467.
 The dome is 42 meters wide and made of two shells.
 The dome is not itself Renaissance in style, although the lantern is closer.
 A combination of dome, drum, pendentives, and barrel vaults developed as the characteristic structural forms of large Renaissance churches following a period of innovation in the later fifteenth century.
 Florence was the first Italian city to develop the new style, followed by Rome and then Venice.
 Brunelleschi's domes at San Lorenzo and the Pazzi Chapel established them as a key element of Renaissance architecture.
-His plan for the dome of the Pazzi Chapel in Florence's Basilica of Santa Croce (1430–52) illustrates the Renaissance enthusiasm for geometry and for the circle as geometry's supreme form.
+His plan for the dome of the Pazzi Chapel in the Florentine basilica of Santa Croce (1430–1452) illustrates the Renaissance enthusiasm for geometry and for the circle as geometry's supreme form.
 This emphasis on geometric essentials would be very influential.

 De re aedificatoria, written by Leon Battista Alberti around 1452, recommends vaults with coffering for churches, as in the Pantheon, and the first design for a dome at St. Peter's Basilica in Rome is usually attributed to him, although the recorded architect is Bernardo Rossellino.
 This would culminate in Bramante's 1505–06 projects for a wholly new St. Peter's Basilica, marking the beginning of the displacement of the Gothic ribbed vault with the combination of dome and barrel vault, which proceeded throughout the sixteenth century.
 Bramante's initial design was for a Greek cross plan with a large central hemispherical dome and four smaller domes around it in a quincunx pattern.
 Work began in 1506 and continued under a succession of builders over the next 120 years.
 The dome was completed by Giacomo della Porta and Domenico Fontana.
 The publication of Sebastiano Serlio's treatise, one of the most popular architectural treatises ever published, was responsible for the spread of the oval in late Renaissance and Baroque architecture throughout Italy, Spain, France, and central Europe.

 The Villa Capra, also known as "La Rotunda", was built by Andrea Palladio from 1565 to 1569 near Vicenza.
-Its highly symmetrical square plan centers on a circular room covered by a dome, and it proved highly influential on the Georgian architects of 18th century England, architects in Russia, and architects in America, Thomas Jefferson among them.
-Palladio's two domed churches in Venice are San Giorgio Maggiore (1565–1610) and Il Redentore (1577–92), the latter built in thanksgiving for the end of a bad outbreak of plague in the city.
+Its highly symmetrical square plan centers on a circular room covered by a dome, and it proved highly influential on the Georgian architects of 18th-century England, architects in Russia, and architects in America, Thomas Jefferson among them.
+Palladio's two domed churches in Venice are San Giorgio Maggiore (1565–1610) and Il Redentore (1577–1592), the latter built in thanksgiving for the end of a bad outbreak of plague in the city.
 The spread of the Renaissance-style dome outside of Italy began with central Europe, although there was often a stylistic delay of a century or two.